Study with us

 - CHSC 7212: Critical Perspectives on Gender and Health (3 credit hours)

-- CHSC 7320: Organization and Financing of the Canadian Health Care System (3 credit hours)
+- CHSC 7290: Economic Evaluation of Health Care (3 credit hours)

 - CHSC 7520: Principles of Epidemiology (3 credit hours)

-- CHSC 7860: Methods and Concepts for Community Health Sciences (3 credit hours)
+- CHSC 7820: Biostatistics for Community Health Sciences (3 credit hours)

 For full course descriptions, please visit the Academic Calendar.